 Prices.
 We evaluated regional wholesale electricity prices in order to provide an overview of general market conditions.
-Over the course of the study period, electricity prices fluctuated between \$21 and \$44 per MWh and remained highly correlated with load patterns and natural gas prices.
-There were no major spikes in power prices during the second quarter.
+Over the course of the study period, electricity prices fluctuated between \$28 and \$50 per MWh and remained highly correlated with load patterns and natural gas prices.
+There was a spike in power prices on May 17 and 18 with prices up to \$50 per MWh.